sparkflows/sparkflows-docs/docs/troubleshooting/databricks.rst

 Test healthcheck from Databricks Notebook
 -----

-Use the command below to get the status of healthcheck from databricks notebook
+Use the command below to get the status of healthcheck of Fire Insights application from databricks notebook

 ::